StevenBlack/vocab/vocabulary.md

 ### paralogize
 To draw illogical conclusions from a series of facts.
-Example: after being told about a pet that barks, likes bones, chases cats and wags its tail, you say, "Oh, I didn't know you had a parrot."

 ### paraph